 We all dream of having a house to call our own.
-Whether it’s a two-floor unit in a quaint neighborhood or a condo unit amid a bustling business district, having a property that you can call home is a feat that’s hard to come by especially these days.
+Whether it’s a two-floor unit in a quaint neighborhood or a condo unit amid a bustling business district, having a property that you can call home is a feat that’s hard to come by, especially these days.

-Funding your dream house is not easy as it may seem since most of the available housing properties in the Philippines cost millions of pesos.
+Funding your dream house is not easy as it often seems most of the available housing properties in the Philippines cost millions of pesos.

-Luckily enough, there are ways you can acquire your own abode even without ready cash on hand.
+Luckily, there are ways you can acquire your own abode even without ready cash on hand.
 One way is through a Pag-IBIG housing loan.

 This type of financial assistance is made possible by the Pag-IBIG Fund, a government agency that extends financial help to Filipinos.